-Pledges and Contributions
+Pledges and Promises to Give

 Unconditional pledges and promises to give are recognized as revenue and included in receivables in the period the promise is given.
 Such unconditional promises to give are recorded at net realizable value if expected to be collected in one year and at fair value if expected to be collected in more than one year.